-Despite the fact that becoming a permanent resident of Canada is an extremely complicated procedure, you can divide the duties.
+Despite the fact that becoming a permanent resident of Canada through Spousal Sponsorship is an extremely complicated procedure, you can divide the duties.
 A sponsor and a spouse each need to do their part.
 The approval process looks at each applicant separately and together.
 As such, it’s important for both the sponsor and the spouse to be fully aware of their responsibilities.
 Otherwise, the application is likely to be denied due to missing paperwork or an issue that wasn’t considered before you invested time and money.

 The First Stage – Citizen or Permanent Resident Applies As Sponsor

 First of all, in order for the process to work, a permanent resident or citizen of Canada must begin by putting in an application as a sponsor.
 These applications are sent to the case processing centre operated by the Government of Canada in Ontario.
 A sponsor will be provided approval from an office within Canada.